Yvancg/phiggins_coding_challenge/README.md

 #### Steps:

 1. Write some code that can parse the sample CSV file above.
-Test file: dogs.csv One way this could work would be to write a method that does the following:
+An example of the desired behavior is below.
+Test file: dogs.csv

    ```
    >> csv_data = File.read("dogs.csv") ; csv_data.length